Skip to main content

 Initial Organization Administrator

-McGraw Hill identifies an initial Organization Administrator when your district purchases their first K-12 digital program.
-The Organization Administrator receives an email with their username, login instructions, and information to help them get started.
+McGraw Hill identifies an initial Organization Administrator when your district purchases their first PreK-12 digital program and will receive an email with their username, login instructions, and information to help them get started.
 The admin account sits at the district level, which enables them to create additional administrator accounts affiliated with the district or one or more schools.

 Acquire an Administrator Account

-If you need an administrator account at the district level, or access to multiple schools, you will need to reach out to your district’s Organization Administrator to have an account created for you or for them to add the appropriate admin role to your existing account.
-If you only need administrator access to a specific school, an Organization Administrator assigned to that school can create an account for you or add the appropriate admin role to your existing account.
+If you need an administrator account at the district level, or access to multiple schools, you will need to reach out to your district’s Organization Administrator to have an account created for you or for them to add the appropriate administrator role to your existing account.
+If you only need administrator access to a specific school, an Organization Administrator assigned to that school can create an account for you or add the appropriate administrator role to your existing account.

-If you are unable to locate an Organization Administrator in your district, contact our K-12 Technical Support team for further assistance.
+If you are unable to locate an Organization Administrator in your district, contact our PreK-12 Technical Support team for further assistance.

 Log in to Administrator Account